rahultoppur/datawiza-blog/README.md

 After creating `docker-compose.yml`, run `docker login registry.gitlab.com -u datawiza-deploy-token -p ######` to login to the container registry.
 If you don't have the deploy token, make sure to contact **info@datawizacom**.

-Now, run `docker-compose -f docker-compose.yml up`.
+Now, run `docker-compose -f docker-compose.yml up` (making sure you are in the same directory as your .yml file).

 If everything looks good, you should be all set with the DAB.